BMW 5 Series review

 Although it’s a big car, the BMW 5 Series is easy to drive.
 You get a surprisingly good view out through its large windows and the only annoying blind spot is where the windscreen meets the front door.

-All models come with front and rear parking sensors as standard but you can upgrade your BMW 5 Series with a self-parking system with a reversing camera for £695 or a high-tech 360-degree camera and 3D surround view system for £1,095.
-The latter displays a rendered image of your car from the outside – just like having someone jump out to guide you into tight spaces – it’s an excellent feature and well-worth having if you have to park in tight spaces.
+All models come with front and rear parking sensors as standard and as of 2020 a reversing camera is included, too.
+A high-tech 360-degree camera and 3D surround view system is optional, but not necessary.
+The latter displays a rendered image of your car from the outside – just like having someone jump out to guide you into tight spaces – it’s a neat feature and worth having if you have to park in tight spaces.

-Annoying tyre roar is mostly muted at motorway speeds and only a hint of wind noise makes its way into the 5 Series’ otherwise very relaxing cabin.
-It doesn’t quite waft along like a Mercedes E-Class fitted with air suspension but it’ll chew through hundreds of motorway miles with ease.
-The 5 Series feels distinctly sportier compared to the rather boat-like Mercedes, but it can’t quite match the Jaguar XF’s fun factor on a quick backroad blast.
+Tyre roar is mostly muted at motorway speeds and only a hint of wind noise makes its way into the 5 Series’ otherwise very relaxing cabin, so it’ll chew through hundreds of motorway miles with ease.
+However, it’s still fun to drive on a twisty road, as it’s more agile than most cars its size.

-Euro NCAP awarded the BMW 5 Series an impressive five-star safety rating in 2017, making it one of the safest cars currently on sale.
-For greater peace of mind, however, you can get the £895 Driving Assistant package – that’ll warn you of traffic in your blind spot and alert you if you wander out of your lane on a motorway – or the £2,250 Driving Assistant Plus pack.
-The latter comes with adaptive cruise control and will even steer for you on motorways – provided you keep your hands on the wheel.
+Euro NCAP awarded the BMW 5 Series an impressive five-star safety rating in 2017.
+For greater peace of mind, however, you can get the Driving Assistant Plus package, which adds a warning for traffic in your blind spot and alerts you if you wander out of your lane on a motorway.
+It also adds adaptive cruise control and will even steer for you on motorways – provided you keep your hands on the wheel.